jundalisay/sp/content/en/superphysics/principles/chapter-01b.md

 Cosmological lithium problem in 'Older' Stars | Very Large Telescope Chile

+## How to Know if a Person is a Materialist

+The easiest way to know whether a person is a materialist is to mention to them the following concepts which you establish as fact or cosnsitently observed throughout history by civilizations that don't talk to each other:

+- souls, spirits, and reincarnation
+- nature spirits or elementals
+- advanced aliens
+- life-force, chi, or prana
+- chakras or aethereal vortices (Descartes)

+The more negative or hostile they react to these natural concepts, the more materialist they are.

+## Definition

+A materialist is a mind that is stuck to the Crude Stratum.

 ## So What's the Use of Exposing the Materialist View?